Unbounce raises $38.4M to build better landing pages with automation – TechCrunch

 The Vancouver-headquartered company now has a 200-person team, with customers including Hootsuite, Zola and World Vision.
 It also says it recently passed the milestone of having powered 1 billion conversions.

-Aside from a small seed round raised back in 2011, Perreault said the company has not raised any outside funding.
+Aside from a small seed round back in 2011, Perreault said the company has not taken on any outside funding.
 Apparently it raised a big round now in order to invest in technology that can bring more automation to the process.

 Perreault said the ultimate goal is to allow a business to “set it and forget it through machine learning” — so that they no longer have to create landing pages at all, because the Unbounce platform is doing all the optimization and personalization for them.
 As a first step in that direction, Unbounce has created a Smart Traffic product that will automatically use visitor data to send visitors to the best landing page, resulting in an average conversion lift of 20%.